 It isn’t something you can just do at the drop of a hat.

 Let’s pull back the curtain and reveal some of the hidden secrets (good and bad) of environmental consulting.
-Ready?

-4 Balance of field and office work
+1. The Good: A balance of field and office work

-Working in the field gives a chance to bring physicality and fitness to your work.
+Working in the field gives you a chance to bring physicality and fitness to your work.
 And when you spend time outside, you can bank vacation time or receive overtime pay.

 As you start climbing the career ladder, you often do more office work.
 At a certain point, you become too much of a risk to get hurt, unless you are coordinating the field effort.